Individual Student Alternative Education Plan (ISAEP)

 Narrated PowerPoint presentation for the training of new ISAEP personnel - presentation and supplemental materials

-This narrated PowerPoint presentation and its related supplemental materials were designed for the training of new practitioners associated with the ISAEP program including school administrators, guidance counselors, program coordinators, GED test providers and ISAEP teachers.
+This narrated PowerPoint presentation and its related supplemental materials were designed for the training of new practitioners associated with the ISAEP program including school administrators, school counselors, program coordinators, GED test providers and ISAEP teachers.

 The set of files below supplements the training presentation.
 It includes guidance, informational diagrams, sample survey criteria, sample brochures, and several documents relating to an overview of the ISAEP program.

 Commonwealth ChalleNGe is the Virginia component of the National Guard Youth ChalleNGe Program and is affiliated with VDOE’s ISAEP program.
 Located at Camp Pendleton in Virginia Beach, it focuses on preparing at-risk teens and high school dropouts for the GED test and future employment, military, or higher education opportunities.
 Offered free to at-risk teens ages 16 to 18, ChalleNGe is a statewide co-educational program with two components – a 22-week quasi-military residential phase and a 12-month post-residential phase.
 More about Commonwealth ChalleNGe Virginia.